Claudia-Barrera/Long_ITS_metabarcoding/README.md

 ### Before starting
 - Test the correct installation of the dependencies and environements using the [Example](/Example/) data.
 Indicate the path of the [Example](/Example/) folder in the **datadir** parameter of the [config.yaml](/config.yaml) file.
-- Do not forget to run snakemake using the `--use-conda` flag.
+- Do not forget to run snakemake using the `--use-conda`.
 Otherwise, the environments will not be created.
 - Be sure that you have enough storage space in the folder provided with your data.
 All the outputs will be created in the same path.
 - Modify the parameters in the [config.yaml](/config.yaml) file, when needed.
 - Please use the [Trial run](#trial-run) below as guidance on how to use the pipeline. ⚠